Time to read:4 minutes

 2. Put away things that belong nearby.
 Many times, the things on a surface belong in the same room, but someone was too lazy to actually put them away.
-On my kitchen island that usually means someone’s dirty drinking glass (which should go in the dishwasher), and the day’s mail (which should get processed immediately).
-Take care of what belongs in the same room where you’re working, and your elephant… I mean, mess… will get smaller quickly.
+On my kitchen island that usually means someone’s dirty dishes (which they never put in the dishwasher).
+Take care of what belongs in the same room where you’re working and your elephant… I mean, mess… will get smaller quickly.

 3. Gather things that go to the same place.
 If several items go to another room (like the stack of comic books and sweatshirt my son left on the kitchen island this morning), take them there in one trip.
 This will keep you from running all over the house returning one item at a time.

 4. If something doesn’t have a permanent place, maybe it doesn’t deserve one.
 By now, you’ll have a mostly clean surface.
 What’s still there?
-On my kitchen island, the remnants included some coupons I’d clipped a month or so ago and a brochure for a history course on DVD that I’d thought about taking.
-We’ve gone to the store several times without using those coupons, and I don’t have an extra hour every night to sit watching a DVD.
-Once I acknowledged both facts, it was obvious that stuff had no business staying on my counter.
+On my kitchen island, the remnants included some coupons I’d clipped a month or so ago and a brochure for an online course I’d thought about taking.
+We’ve gone to the store several times without using those coupons, and I don’t really want to spend my nights studying anymore.
+Once I acknowledged both facts, it was clear that stuff had no business staying on my counter.

 5. If you absolutely must keep something, find it a permanent spot.
 Sometimes we get new stuff.
-Sometimes that stuff doesn’t have a dedicated spot yet.
-That slick expandable folder on my counter where I’ve kept my husband’s medical bills does not belong on my counter, but I really hadn’t found it a permanent spot yet.
+Sometimes that stuff doesn’t have a dedicated place yet.
+That slick expandable folder where I’ve kept my husband’s medical bills does not belong on my counter, but I hadn’t found it a permanent spot yet.
 Rather than continuing to shuffle it from left to right, I took the two minutes to tuck it into the cupboard over my kitchen desk.
-Now when the days’ massive stack of medical bills and insurance statements arrive, it’s handy enough to grab and no longer household clutter.
+Now it’s no longer household clutter but still easily accessible.